datacamp/authoring/docs/mobile/development.md

 Before pushing (or - preferably - committing) updates to your content, you should run the mobile-teach linter.
 The linter does two things:

-1. It ensures that there are no errors in your YAML that will break the build.
+1. It validates your YAML's schema to ensure that there are no errors break the build.
-2. It supplies warning when your content exceeds [guideline recommendations](guidelines.md), and errors when it exceeds hard limits.
+2. It supplies a warning when your content exceeds guideline recommendations and errors when it exceeds hard limits.

 The linter will provide exercise UUIDs to mark where problems are occurring and explicit messages about what is wrong.
 You can either specify the path to a